pietrovalese/Cryptography/README.md

 ### RSA
 - **RSA Implementation**: This folder contains scripts for generating RSA keys and performing RSA encryption and decryption.

+### ElGamal
+- **ElGaml Implementation**: This folder contains scripts for generating ElGamal keys and performing ElGamal encryption and decryption.

 ## Dependencies
 Some scripts depend on others in this repository.
 Be sure to check the script dependencies before execution.